CreaturePhil/stevo/README.md

 <a name="commands" />
 ### commands
 Add custom commands to Pokemon Showdown.
-For more infomation, visit the [`config/commands.js` js](https://github.com/CreaturePhil/Pokemon-Showdown/blob/master/config/commands.js) for all the commands api.
+For more infomation, visit the [`config/commands.js` file](https://github.com/CreaturePhil/Pokemon-Showdown/blob/master/config/commands.js) for the command's api.

 Contributing
 ------------